 A genuine interest in young people and a passion for their development and well-being are key.

 We are looking for candidates to demonstrate that they understand that young people are at the heart of education.
-Two weeks experience in a school is an essential requirement.

 Effective communication skills